 - The document must be printed out in two copies and delivered to the International Office along with your bank details.

 - Fields concerning the duration of your stay and the scholarship amount are to be filled in by the representative of the International Office at the time of signing the Student Agreement .

 - Remember that you need to have also Learning Agreement signed by the Coordinator and copy of your health insurance.

 - When signing the Agreement, you should provide the exact start and end dates of your study period abroad (including any possible language courses) at the foreign university, because it will affect the amount of your grant.

 Transferring the scholarship:

-- Transfers of the travel grant and Erasmus grant are done exclusively by means of transferring the money to a bank account (transfer to the account of another person, i.e. your parent, is possible only if you are the account's co-owner or you have been officially authorized by the owner at the bank outlet to use the account).
+- Transfers of Erasmus grant are done exclusively by means of transferring the money to a bank account (transfer to the account of another person, i.e. your parent, is possible only if you are the account's co-owner or you have been officially authorized by the owner at the bank outlet to use the account).

 - Erasmus grant is first transferred in EUR to the foreign currency (FC) account of the University of Wrocław, and then to the student's EUR FC account.
 It's the most popular solution among students, because it helps avoid double currency conversion (EUR to PLN, and PLN to EUR).